 • Seeing recurring structures or system archetypes, in particular, the 3 key components that form system archetypes: (a) Reinforcing (or amplifying) feedback, (b) Balancing (or stabilizing) feedback, and (c) Delays.
 For example, reinforcing feedback are engines of growth that amplify small changes/ actions to form vicious or virtuous cycles, like this:

 • Using Generative Learning through Systems Thinking.
 We cannot address issues that we don’t see.
 Once we see the full structures within which we operate, we can work with or change them.
-In the book / complete summary, we explain some of the common archetypes that underlie most management problems (including “limits to growth” and “shifting the burden”).
+In our complete summary, we explain some of the common archetypes that underlie most management problems (including “limits to growth” and “shifting the burden”).

 DISCIPLINE 2: PERSONAL MASTERY